vahyno/tic-tac-toe/README.md

 * A user should not be able to claim a box that has already been claimed for `X` or `O`.
 * Users should be able to click a "reset" button to clear all `X`'s and `O`'s from the board and restart the game.

-## Further Challenge Ideas

-* Display a message to indicate which player's turn is about to be played (`X` or `O`).

-* If a player wins, show a message with the mark of the winner.
-Separate your code that finds the winner (if there is a winner) into its own function.

-* If the board fills up before anyone wins, show a message declaring the game a draw.

-* Display separate colors for `X`'s and `O`'s.

-* Creatively style your tic-tac-toe game!

-* Research "event delegation," and attach your event listeners to the whole board instead of individual boxes.

 ## How to Get Started

 **Play Tic-Tac-Toe**